 Stripe vs PayPal vs GoCardless

 Both Stripe and PayPal are also better suited to taking card payments.
-In contrast, GoCardless works with bank debits which deliver significantly higher payment success rates for businesses.
+In contrast, GoCardless works with bank payments which offer businesses:

 We can help

-GoCardless helps you automate payment collection, cutting down on the amount of admin your team needs to deal with when chasing invoices.
-Find out how GoCardless can help you with one-off or recurring payments.
+GoCardless helps you automate invoicing and payment collection, cutting down on the amount of financial admin your team needs to deal with.
+Find out how GoCardless can help you with invoicing for one-off or recurring payments.